rynak-iqbal/UOBSA-Website/README.md

 ## About the Project

 This project allows UOBSA members to stay updated on all of the club's initiatives.
-Prospective members can get an idea of what our club is about upon visiting our homepage, where they can sign up to become a general member, as well as navigate to a variety of other pages.
+Prospective members can get an idea of what our club is about upon visiting our homepage, where they can sign up to become a general member, as well as navigate to a variety of useful pages.

 ## Features